-TAKE ACTION Open textbooks are a great solution, but the challenge is that not enough professors know about them or are using them.
+Take Action Open textbooks are a great solution, but the challenge is that not enough professors know about them or are using them.
 I wanted to discuss a couple ways you might be able to help.

-- The University of Minnesota hosts an online catalog of open textbooks that have been reviewed by faculty to ensure the high quality of the books.
-It's a great resource for faculty who want to search for books in their subject area. - Ask: Would you be willing to check out the catalog and consider using open textbooks in your classes? - Ask: Would you be willing to send information about this open textbooks catalog to your colleagues? - Ask: Do you have any questions about open textbooks that I can answer? - Ask: Would you please fill out this endorsement form for our campaign to expand the use of open textbooks?
+- The University of Minnesota hosts an online library of open textbooks that have been reviewed by faculty to ensure the high quality of the books.
+It's a great resource for faculty who want to search for books in their subject area. - Ask: Would you be willing to check out the library and consider using open textbooks in your classes? - Ask: Would you be willing to send information about this open textbooks library to your colleagues? - Ask: Do you have any questions about open textbooks that I can answer? - Ask: Would you please fill out this endorsement form for our campaign to expand the use of open textbooks?

-CLOSING Thank you for agreeing to [Action].
+Closing Thank you for agreeing to [Action].
 I will email you in a couple weeks to follow up and see how it went.

-MAKE TEXTBOOKS AFFORDABLE
+Sample faculty endorsement form

-The average student budget for textbooks and other supplies is more than \$1,200 a year, making this the biggest out-of-pocket educational expense for most students.
+version de la construction de la Students can spend more than one thousand dollars a year on textbooks, making this the biggest out-of-pocket educational expense for most students.
 For many, the high cost of textbooks represents a serious barrier to college affordability.

-The most effective solution to high costs is the use of open textbooks-faculty-written, high quality textbooks that are offered under an open license that allows free digital access and low-cost printing.
+The most effective solution to high costs is the use of open textbooks-faculty- written, high quality textbooks that are offered under an open license that allows free digital access and low-cost printing.
 Open textbooks are available in many subjects and faculty can even customize them for their courses.

-As a faculty member who shares students' concerns about high textbook prices, I am willing to:

-Receive and read more information about open textbooks.

-☐ Show my support for an Open Textbook Program that helps introduce open textbooks on campus.

-☐ Meet with an Open Textbook Ambassador to learn more about the open textbook options available for my courses.

-☐ Consider adopting an open textbook in one of my classes.
+As a faculty member who shares students' concerns about high textbook prices, I am willing to: Receive and read more information about open textbooks.
+Show my support for an Open Textbook Program that helps introduce open textbooks on campus.
+Meet with an Open Textbook Ambassador to learn more about the open textbook options available for my courses.
+Consider adopting an open textbook in one of my classes.
+Name: Title: Department: Email: Phone:

-NAME:

-TITLE:

-DEPARTMENT:

-EMAIL:

-PHONE:

-FAQS FROM FACULTY ABOUT OPEN TEXTBOOKS

-Q: I already look for ways to reduce costs for students, so why would I need open textbooks?

-A: It's great to hear that you care about textbook affordability!
-We support reducing textbook costs any way you can, and we appreciate your efforts.
-Still, we think it's important to consider using open textbooks too, because our research shows that it's the most effective cost-saving option.
-Open textbooks reduce cost by 80% on average, and they're the only option that lets students have free online access without an expiration date.
+FAQs from Faculty about Open Textbooks

+Q: Aren't there easier ways to save students money on textbooks?

+A: Used books, book rentals, and other programs can help, but open textbooks are by far the most effective way to save money for your students.

 Q: How can I be sure an open textbook is high quality?
-Are these books peer reviewed?